WebReflection/redefine/README.md

       }
     );

-Not only the latter example is shorter and cleaner, but also ... really, every time we define a method that `this` used inside another context as the descriptor is, looks so confusing and indeed confusing could be because the descriptor is just an object and it could be used differently in other pieces of logic.
+I hope you agree that every time we define a method where `this` is used inside another context, as the descriptor is, looks so confusing!
+The descriptor is just an object and it could be used differently in other pieces of logic so that if invoked a part everything will fail there.

-In few words, `redefine.js` is also **less ambiguous** than ES5!
+In few words, `redefine.js` can also be **less ambiguous** than ES5!

 ### Lazy Property Definition Pattern Included
 I have described this pattern in [The Power Of Getters](http://webreflection.blogspot.com/2013/01/the-power-of-getters.html) entry in my blog.